A hidden population of active galactic nuclei can explain the overabundance of luminous $z>10$ objects observed by JWST: Introduction

 In this work, we combine these observations --- the excess of luminous galaxies and the prevalence of massive BHs now detectable with JWST --- and show that accounting for the contribution of low-mass AGNs can plausibly provide enough luminosity to solve the overabundance problem.
-Past studies considering how AGNs may affect the galaxy LF have generally worked in the context of specific models of BH growth (e.g., \citep{finkelstein_coevolution_2022, pacucci_are_2022, trinca_exploring_2024}) or have neglected an AGN contribution, noting that the extended appearances of many of the high-$z$ sources are inconsistent with a dominant point source \citep{harikane_comprehensive_2023, ono_morphologies_2023}.
+Past studies considering how AGNs may affect the galaxy LF have generally worked in the context of specific models of BH growth (e.g., \citep{ricarte_observational_2018, finkelstein_coevolution_2022, pacucci_are_2022, guo_footprints_2023, trinca_exploring_2024}) or have neglected an AGN contribution, noting that the extended appearances of many of the high-$z$ sources are inconsistent with a dominant point source \citep{harikane_comprehensive_2023, ono_morphologies_2023}.

 However, if these $z>10$ candidate galaxies host AGNs that are more similar to the $z\sim 4-8$ population revealed by JWST (i.e., are less massive than most pre-JWST $z\sim 6-7$ quasars and are roughly comparable in luminosity to the stellar component), then it is possible that these AGNs could contribute to the high-$z$ UVLF while also remaining morphologically ``hidden."
 This stipulation places upper limits on the luminosities of such a population of AGNs.
 Moreover, because these populations were not expected in earlier models of BH growth, they require new tools.
-In this study, we take a detailed look at the requirements for such an explanation to hold.
+In this study, we take a detailed look at the requirements for such an explanation to hold and find that such a ``hidden'' population of AGNs is a plausible solution to the overabundance problem, either in part or in whole.
+We emphasize that our approach is phenomenological: we do not rely on any particular model of early black hole growth but instead attempt to evaluate the conditions under which AGNs can help account for the UVLF discrepancy.
+We refer the interested reader to more detailed models that trace the growth of black holes from early seeds (e.g., \cite{ricarte_exploring_2018, piana_mass_2021, trinca_low-end_2022, trinca_exploring_2024}).